ohaijen/unet4nuclei/README.md

-# U-net for segmentation of nuclei in fluorescence microscopy images.
+# U-net for segmentation of nuclei in fluorescence microscopy